tinode/chat/API.md

 }
 ```

 User can soft-delete or hard-delete messages `what="msg"`.
 Soft-deleting messages hides them from the requesting user but does not delete them from storage.
-No special permission is needed to soft-delete messages `hard=false` (default).
+An `R` permission is required to soft-delete messages `hard=false` (default).
 Messages can be either deleted in bulk by setting the `before` parameter or deleted by a list of message IDs by setting the `list` parameter.
 Setting `before` will delete all messages with IDs below or equal to it.
 Either `before` or `list` must be provided.
 Hard-deleting messages deletes them from storage affecting all users.
 The `D` permission is needed to hard-delete messages.

 Deleting a subscription `what="sub"` removes specified user from topic subscribers.
 It requires an `A` permission.
 A user cannot delete own subscription.
 A `{leave}` should be used instead.